March, named after Mars (the god of warfare), was the start of the year in ancient calendars.

 If you’re considering a holiday in Japan, Kyoto is a fantastic place to start.
 One of Kyoto’s defining features is the way it preserves Japanese heritage and customs with respect; it’s one of the reasons why the city is considered the cultural capital of Japan.

-Walk through the historical neighbourhood of Gion, Kyoto’s geisha district, for an evocative flavour of Old Japan.
-You’ll encounter geishas dressed in colourful robes, shuffling down lantern-lit streets; and alleys lined with traditional eateries, teahouses and temples from a former time.
+Walk through the historical neighborhood of Gion, Kyoto’s geisha district, for an evocative flavor of Old Japan.
+You’ll encounter geishas dressed in colorful robes, shuffling down lantern-lit streets; and alleys lined with traditional eateries, teahouses and temples from a former time.